 Heavy Duty Motor:

 You can see the posts are a little bit different.
 Instead of having the two posts in the front and one in the rear, you’ve got one at the front and two at the rear.

 - The armature post is the one furthest away from the shaft at the back end of the motor.
 You’re going to ground the casing as you would on any other motor and use a bolt that will hook up our ground.

 - We’re going to run a jumper from F2 back to the armature, then we’re going to put 12 volt power to F1.

 - We will do the same thing jumping from F1 to the armature and we will put our power to F2.
 You can see this motor is working.

 Signs of Replacement:

-In case you do have a bad motor, we will show you what you get from that bad motor.
+In case you do have a bad motor, here is how you test for it:

 - You will ground the case as shown before, jump from F1 or F2 to the armature and put power to the other that you have not put the jumper on.